Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 - :download:`other_diffuse_names_final.txt <other_diffuse_names_final.txt>`.
 - :download:`cnn_training_other_3800_names.txt <cnn_training_other_3800_names.txt>`.

-With these images saved we can train our binary convolutional neural network classifier, using the `cnn_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/cnn_model/index.html>`_ module.
+With these images saved, we can now train our binary convolutional neural-network classifier using the `cnn_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/cnn_model/index.html>`_ module.

 .. code-block:: python